Single-Element Beamforming using Multi-Mode Antenna Patterns: Basics of Weighted Mode Combining

 When using a single multi-mode antenna element, the \emph{gain} in azimuth $\phi$ and elevation $\theta$ can be calculated by using \eqref{eq: EIRP} and introducing complex-valued weighting coefficients $c_m$ as

 subject to the constraint $\sum_{m}|c_m|^2 = 1$.
+Note that opposed to classical array processing, the achievable gain of single-element beamforming cannot be estimated as a function of the number of modes.
 In order to optimize the radiation in terms of \emph{gain} (or other criteria) at a given angle, the complex weighting coefficients $c_m$ have to be designed such that the electric-field components representing the different modes interfere constructively.
-Since maximizing the \emph{gain} of an antenna neglects the interference occuring at neighboring angels, the \emph{element factor} of the antenna is of interest.
-The \emph{element factor} $E\!F$ of any antenna can be described by merging \eqref{eq: EIRP} and \eqref{eq: maxEIRP}:
+Since maximizing the \emph{gain} of an antenna neglects the impact of potential interferers located at other angles, the \emph{element factor} of the antenna is of interest.
+The \emph{element factor} $E\!F$ of any antenna can be described by dividing the gain pattern given in \eqref{eq: EIRP} by its maximum:

 The corresponding values only represent the portion of power radiated to the desired direction.
 Consequently, information about the portion of power in the direction of interest gets lost and is not included in the criterion itself.
 Therefore, as a new criterion, the \emph{gain by element factor} is introduced as